 Pets that have fleas present will be treated upon arrival for boarding.

 We carry many common antibiotics including Convenia, a 2 week injectable antibiotic for those pets that won’t take pills.
-We also carry many ear, eye and skin medications for those pets with allergies, infections or conditions affecting these areas.
+We also carry many ear, eye, and skin medications for those pets with allergies, infections or conditions affecting these areas.
 If you have an older pet that needs arthritis medications we can help.
 Our doctors can decide what will be best for your pets in this area from glucosamine to anti-inflammatories.

 Special Care & Hospitalization

 When our pets get sick, it is scary.
-They become members of our family, our children.
+They are members of our family, like our children.
 If your little one is sick, we will get them worked into our schedule are soon as possible.
 We strive to work with our clients to get sick pets, and those with emergent needs, seen as quickly as we can.